mitchheard/watch-me/RECOMMENDATIONS_SYSTEM.md

 ### 6. Response Enhancement

-The system enriches recommendations with:
+The engine enriches recommendations with:
 - **TMDB Metadata**: Posters, descriptions, release years, runtime, seasons
 - **Confidence Scores**: AI-generated confidence levels (0.1-1.0)
 - **Strategy Information**: Which strategy was used and its focus